RPM Racing: Reception

 RPM Racing received mixed to poor reviews.
-The American magazine Electronic Gaming Monthly gave the game a 5.3 out of 10.
 Game Informer rated it a 6 out of 10 in its second-quarter 1992 issue.
 Reception in Europe was more varied; France's Joystick magazine gave it a high score of 87%, and UK-based magazines like Total!! and ACE gave it low scores of 46% and 40%, respectively.
 Scores from other publications include 83% from Consolemania, 75% from Joypad, 71% from N-Force, 68% from Super Action, 67% from Mean Machines, 63% from Ação Games, and 40% from Super Power.

 The third issue of Game Informer has three reviews of the game with mixed results.
 The first reviewer gave the game a 6.25 out of 10, praising its concept as a "two-player version of R.C.
 Pro-Am" with "very good" graphics and a good track designer, but found it difficult to play and ultimately not entertaining.
 The second reviewer scored it a 6 out of 10, calling the graphics "brilliant and detailed" but the backgrounds "flatter than I expected", concluding that for players who just want to race, "this game isn't for you".
 The third reviewer gave the lowest score of 5.25 out of 10, describing the trucks as "very difficult to move and control" and that he "got bored with this game quickly", calling the two-player mode its only redeeming factor.